Fairfax Criminal Lawyers | Virginia Defense Attorneys

-Every year, Garrett Green and Luke Nichols defend hundreds of people from criminal charges in Northern Virginia.
+Every year, Garrett Green defends hundreds of people from criminal charges in Northern Virginia.
 Property crimes are a particular area of focus for them.
 Not only do these lawyers have ample experience protecting people charged with property crimes, they are also the authors of the book: Defending Virginia Property Crimes.

 There are several state laws that government the receipt and possession of stolen property: